1:22-cv-06664

 Key Claims at a Glance

-- The complaint asserts independent claims 1 (a method) and 7 (an apparatus) as exemplary.
-(Compl. ¶13).
+- The complaint asserts independent claims 1 (a method) and 7 (an apparatus).

-- Generating a user group signal by combining user signals for each group via a user multiplexing method.
+- generating a user group signal by combining user signals for each user group using at least one user multiplexing method;

-- Combining the plurality of user group signals via a group multiplexing method.
+- combining a plurality of user group signals using at least one group multiplexing method; and

-- A transmitting apparatus configured to assign an antenna group, generate a user group signal through user multiplexing, combine user group signals through group multiplexing, and transmit the combined signal.
+- a transmitting apparatus configured to perform structurally similar functions: assigning an antenna group, generating a user group signal through user multiplexing, combining user group signals through group multiplexing, and transmitting the final combined signal.

 III.
 The Accused Instrumentality